-Park at Coate Water car park and then walk to the model railway and go through the fence/gap on the left, onto a path.
-Walk up the path and turn left onto a country road.
+Parking is available at Coate Water.
+From the model railway there is a gap through the fence on the left.
+Walk up the path and turn left onto the road.
 Turn left again on the main road and the Museum is on your left, opposite the garage.
-From the car park it is a very gentle 10 minutes walk.
+This takes approx. 10 minutes to walk.

-Alternatively, the Sun Inn have granted permission for visitors to park there when they visit the Museum.
+Alternatively, the Sun Inn have granted permission for visitors to use their car park when visiting the Museum.

 The following websites offer more detailed information on Richard Jefferies: